 - Subject must be ≥18 years of age.

-- Subjects must have documented IDH2 gene-mutated disease based on local evaluation.
+- Subjects must have documented IDH2 gene-mutated advanced hematologic malignancy based

 - Subjects must be amenable to serial bone marrow biopsies, peripheral blood sampling,